Tocknicsu/bot/microsoft_bot/README.md

  - [Register](https://dev.botframework.com/bots/new) your Bot.

  - Create Microsoft App ID and password.
-Remember the key.
+Remember the secret.

  - Registrer a domain.